turingschool/backend-curriculum-site/module2/lessons/handling_requests.md

 end
 ```

 We have written the instructions for our database but haven't executed those instructions.
-Run `rake db:migrate`.
+Run `rails db:migrate`.

 Our Database should be good to go.